Do you remember when we would all watch the same shows on cable?

 4. Take a vacation if you can afford it.
 There is nothing like relaxing at the beach, hanging out with wild peacocks, seeing the great mountain ranges, visiting new cities, and not having a care in the world while everyone else is worked up over what too shall pass.

 5. You’re not limited to one rebalance.
 Of course, don’t try and time the market, but a bear market is technically a 20% decline.
 That’s already reason enough to rebalance.
 If it falls more, to 30% or even 40%, wait 31 days and consider harvesting some losses and rebalance again.
 Remember, losses are our friends, not food.

 6. You are what you eat.
-Every bit of news, opinions, and stories, that you choose to and choose not to consume defines your experience.
+Every bit of news, opinions, and stories, that you choose or don’t choose to consume defines your experience.
 Be wary of confirmation bias.
 Sometimes you have to tune out and rationalize whether this is actually affecting your life or is it the thought that it will affect your life affecting your life.
 In other words, watch you consume.